OlivierLD/raspberry-coffee/RasPISamples/LanguageComparison.md

 wants to run it somewhere else, you will provide a copy of the full Docker image.
 And whoever will run it will feel like you did on yours.
 This is not portability anymore, this is virtualization.

-`Go` for example, does not care about portability.
+`Go` for example, does not care much about portability.
 It can rely on Docker.
 Virtually.

 ### So what?
 So yes, what's the point here?